Looking for our MCT Credit Union "Loantastic" Campaign case study? Find it on our new site!

 In 1995, I cut my teeth at a small Oklahoma City agency called Fellers Marketing and Advertising.
 The focus of the company was client service, which I took to naturally and it helped me ascend to Associate Creative Director.

-After almost seven years at Fellers, I moved to Barkley in Kansas City.
-Their impeccable reputation for award-winning work is what drew me to them and I spent four years leading a fantastic team.
+is what drew me to them and I spent four years leading a fantastic team.

 Q: Why Third Degree?